Do You Lose Your Labia Minora In Menopause

 2. Consider Hormone Therapy: Hormone therapy can be an effective treatment for VVA, especially if you are also experiencing other menopausal symptoms such as hot flashes or sleep disturbances.
 Local estrogen therapy, such as vaginal creams or rings, may be preferred for women experiencing primarily vulvovaginal symptoms.

-• Estrogen therapy can help restore the thickness, elasticity, and lubrication of the vaginal tissues, alleviating symptoms of vaginal dryness, dyspareunia, and urinary problems.
-It's important to discuss the risks and benefits of hormone therapy with your healthcare provider to determine if it's the right choice for you.
+• Estrogen therapy can help restore the thickness, elasticity, and lubrication of the vaginal tissues, alleviating symptoms of vaginal dryness, dyspareunia, and urinary problems. it helps to discuss the risks and benefits of hormone therapy with your healthcare provider to determine if it's the right choice for you.

 3. Use Vaginal Moisturizers and Lubricants: Vaginal moisturizers can help keep the vaginal tissues hydrated and reduce dryness, while lubricants can be used during sexual activity to reduce friction and discomfort.
 Choose water-based or silicone-based lubricants to avoid irritation.